rafacarrascosa/samr/README.md

      "duplicates":"true"
     }

-You can try `samr` with different configuration files you device (as long as the options are implemented), yielding different scores and perhaps even better scores.
+You can try `samr` with different configuration files you make (as long as the options are implemented), yielding different scores and perhaps even better scores.